 So what now?

-Conversations about the IoT are (and have been for several years) taking place all over the world as we seek to understand how this will impact our lives.
-We are also trying to understand what the many opportunities and challenges are going to be as more and more devices start to join the IoT.
-For now the best thing that we can do is educate ourselves about what the IoT is and the potential impacts that can be seen on how we work and live.
+Conversations about the IoT are taking place all over the world.
+The focus of these conversations is to seek some sort of understanding as to how it will impact our lives.
+We are also trying to understand what opportunities and challenges are going to look like down the road.
+For now, the best thing that we can do is educate ourselves about what the IoT is currently.
+The next step is to grasp the potential impacts on how we work and live.